ben-xo/sslscrobbler/README.md

   SSLScrobbler can also be started from Terminal, and has more options this way.

-  To start from Terminal you will need PHP installed (recommended version 7.4).
+  To start from Terminal you will need PHP installed (recommended version 8.4).
   You can install PHP through Mac Homebrew https://brew.sh/.
 Once installed,

+        brew install php@8.4
-        brew install php@7.4
+        # (or just brew install php)

   See "Getting Started" for more.

 ### 1.1.2 Windows

-  I haven't tested this part in a while - try installing PHP from http://www.anindya.com/ or following the instructions on https://www.php.net/
+  I haven't tested this part in a long time.
+I have never owned a Windows 10 or Windows 11 machine as a primary machine.
+I welcome any feedback.

+  Try installing PHP by following the instructions on https://www.php.net/

   You should install PHP 8 and Growl.
 You must reboot after installing these, even if it doesn't ask!

-  If you're on Windows XP, 32-bit Vista or 32-bit Windows 7, you can download and install PHP from http://windows.php.net/download/ (You probably want the 'Installer' nearest the top of the page, unless you know better.)
+  If you're on Windows XP, 32-bit Vista or 32-bit Windows 7, you can download and install PHP from https://windows.php.net/download/ (You probably want the 'Installer' nearest the top of the page, unless you know better.)